Aligning Charitable Giving, Estate, and Tax Planning

 Putting the pieces together

 Although the options available to people interested in charitable giving are practically limitless, they don’t have to be overwhelming.
-DeForest recommends three foundational steps toward optimizing the ways that you donate:
+There are three foundational steps you can take:

 • Create a financial plan.
 As you move through this process of discovery with an advisor, discuss where philanthropy fits alongside your other values as well as your overall short- and long-term wealth management goals.
 That perspective will help clarify and prioritize how you want to support the causes you care about most.